Guidelines for Grading and Academic Standing

 - Students who are in the top 20% of their graduating class will be invited to join Beta Gamma Sigma, the national business honor society.

-- Students who are in the top 25% of their class in any module in which they take at least 6 credit hours will be recognized on the Dean’s List.
+- Students who are in the top 25% of their class in any semester in which they take at least 6 credit hours will be recognized on the Dean’s List.

-- Students who are in the top 26-40% of their class in any module in which they take at least 6 credit hours will be recognized on the Academic Honors List.
+- Students who are in the top 26-40% of their class in any semester in which they take at least 6 credit hours will be recognized on the Academic Honors List.